What happens to mortgage rates in a government shutdown

 Federal shutdown could make mortgage approvals murky

-So as another government shutdown looms on the horizon, many home shoppers are asking an important question:
+As the government shutdown shows no signs of ending any time soon, many home shoppers are asking an important question:

 What does this government shutdown mean for my mortgage loan?
 How will it affect the housing industry in general?